sgoldenlab/simba/docs/tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/labelbe.PNG" width="720" height="720" />

-2. Please click [here](/docs/labelling_aggression_tutorial.md) to learn how to use this labele behavior interface.
+2. Please click [here](/docs/labelling_aggression_tutorial.md) to learn how to use this labelling behavior interface.

 ### Step 7: Train Machine Model
 This step is to train the machine model.
 Simon will explain this as well.